joanms/riddle-game/README.md

 ### Automated Tests

-Automated testing was done with unittests, and the tests are in test.py at the root directory.
+I conducted automated testing of the app routes with unittests, and the tests are in test.py at the root directory.
 Run the tests by typing "python3 test.py" in the terminal.
 Please note that test_correct_login() will fail if the username in the test is already in users.txt, because the game requires each user to have a unique username.

 ### Manual Tests

-Manual tests of the application were conducted as follows:
+I conducted manual tests of the application as follows:

 1. Login:
     1. Go to the "Login" page